Mattress for Side Sleepers

 Before we dig into mattress recommendations, it's pretty much essential to talk about the ideal side sleeping posture.
 Of course, this posture is great, but it's something that needs a lot of fine-tuning to get perfect.

-While sleeping, keep your spine straight and in level with your mattress surface.
+While sleeping, keep your spine straight and level with your mattress surface.
 This ensures that your spine is neutral and free of spinal flexion that causes stress on muscles and joints.
 Keep your hands below your face and neck, parallel to the sides.

 Important features to consider before buying the best mattress for side sleepers